Open sets of Axiom A flows with Exponentially Mixing Attractors (with Erratum)

-Note that $\Phi$ is invertible since ${(F)}_{t}$ is the first return to $\widehat{\Delta}_{0}$.
+Note that $\Phi$ is invertible since $\widehat{F}$ is the first return to $\widehat{\Delta}_{0}$.
 Furthermore $\Phi$ directly inherits the good regularity of $\flow{t}$.

-In summary, up until this point, this section has been devoted to choosing the cross-section $\widehat \Delta \subset U$ and so representing $\flow{t}$ as a suspension with return map $\widehat F$ and return time $r$.
-The special feature of this choice is that $r$ is constant on the stable leaves in this cross-section, it preserves the required regularity and is of the correct form to apply the results of~\cite{AvGoYoc} as we will see shortly.
-The previous choice of cross-section $\Sec$ produced a transitive Markov return map $P$ and bounded return time $\tau$.
+In summary, up until this point, this section has been devoted to choosing the local section $\widehat \Delta \subset U$ and so representing $\flow{t}$ as a suspension with return map $\widehat F$ and return time $r$.
+The special feature of this choice is that $r$ is constant on the stable leaves in this local section, it preserves the required regularity and is of the correct form to apply the results of~\cite{AvGoYoc} as we will see shortly.
+The previous choice of local section $\Sec$ produced a transitive Markov return map $P$ and bounded return time $\tau$.
 Unfortunately the quotiented return map $f$ need not be full branch.
 On the other hand $F$ is full branch Markov (countable partition) but now the return time could be unbounded.

 \begin{lemma} Let $F: \cup_\ell \De^{(\ell)}_0 \to \De_0$ be as defined above.
 The following hold: \begin{enumerate} \item For each $\ell$, $F :\Delta_{0}^{(\ell)} \to\Delta_{0}$ is a $\cC^{1}$ diffeomorphism; \item There exists $\la\in (0,1)$ such that $\norm{\smash{DF^{-1}(x)}}\leq \lambda$ for all $x\in \cup_\ell \De^{(\ell)}_0$; \item Let $J$ denote the inverse of the Jacobian of $F$ with respect to $\meb$.
 The function $\log J$ is $\cC^1$ and $\sup_h \norm{ D((\log J)\circ h)}_{\cC^{0}}<\infty$, where the supremum is taken over every inverse branch $h$ of $F$. \end{enumerate} \end{lemma}